karlospn/mytechramblings-site-source-code/content/posts/bootstrap-azure-subscription-and-azure-devops-to-start-deploying-infrastructure.md

 - An Storage Account that holds the Terraform State.
 - A cannot-delete lock on the Storage Account.
 - A Service Principal that will be used by Azure Pipelines to deploy infrastructure onto Azure.
 This SP will have a custom role.
 - A custom role used for deploying infrastructure.
-This role has the same permissions as ``Contributor`` but can create role assigmnemts.
+This role has the same permissions as ``Contributor`` but can create role assignments.
 It also have permissions to read, write and delete data on Azure Key Vaults and App Configurations.
 - A Key Vault to hold the credentials of the Service Principal.
   - The script itself adds the SP credentials into the Key Vault, so you don't need to manipulate the Vault at all.
 - A cannot-delete lock on the Key Vault.
-- An Azure DevOps variable group that holds the credentials of the Service Principal.
+- An [Azure DevOps variable group](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=yaml) that holds the credentials of the Service Principal.
-  - The bootstrap script links the Azure Key Vault we have created with this variable group and maps the SP credentials to the variable group.
+  - The bootstrap script links the Azure Key Vault we have created with this variable group and maps the SP credentials to the variable group, so the pipeline can have access to them.
-- A second Service Principal with a ``Key Vault Administrator`` role associated at the resource group scope.
+- A second Service Principal with a ``Key Vault Administrator`` role assigned at a resource group scope.

 > _Why we need a second Service Principal?_

  To automate the deploying of infrastructure into Azure we will use Azure Pipelines, which means that the pipelines needs to retrieve the SP credentials to be able to deploy the resources.

- And the SP credentials are stored in the Key Vault, so how we can the pipeline retrieve it?
+ And the SP credentials are stored in the Key Vault, so how can the pipeline retrieve it?

 There are a few options available: